 - Hardware exists, and in useful form factors (easy to build with)

-But in 2018, it's still a big challenge to build practical battery powered sensors.
+But today, it's still a big challenge to build practical battery powered sensors.
 It's still hard to make a DIY open/close sensor for a door or window - one that's small, not ugly, will last for a couple of years on a coin cell battery, and can be built for less than $10.
 There doesn't exist a platform that has the same makability features as the ESP8266 for battery powered projects.

 I've seen herculean efforts to make the ESP8266 battery powered, but those approaches typically sacrifice too much (physically too big, still not energy efficient enough, or lose the ease of programming and peripheral support because of switch to IDF and proprietary radio protocol).
 Some people just give up and use a bunch of wired ESP8266 sensors, even for doors and windows.
 Other wireless sensor projects use 433MHz or 915MHz transceivers and an ATtiny, but still end up kind of big and not low power enough for what I need.

 The popularity of the Amazon Button is evidence of these challenges.
 It's still hard today to DIY a simple IoT button that won't cost more than the $5 Amazon Button.
 The popularity of the Amazon Button hack, given its very limited functionality, is proof that we need better platforms to build battery powered IoT devices.
 We need a small, low-power platform that checks off all of the same features as the ESP8266.